Skip to header Skip to main navigation Skip to main content Skip to footer

 What Changed This Week

-• Cascade River Road is still not a normal Cascade Pass plan.
-NPS lists Cascade River Road closed to vehicles at Eldorado, milepost 20.
-That is short of the Cascade Pass trailhead, so do not build a casual weekend plan around Cascade Pass.
+• Cascade River Road is still not a normal Cascade Pass access road.
+NPS lists Cascade River Road as closed to vehicles at Eldorado, milepost 20.
+Foot and bicycle traffic is allowed beyond the gate, but casual visitors should not treat Cascade Pass as an easy trailhead plan right now.
+Hikers should expect to hike several miles of road just to get to the Cascade Pass trailhead.

 Good For / Not Good For